+Introduction

+Nodal Operating Guide Section 2.3.1.2.1, Limit on Generation Resources and Controllable Load Resources Providing RRS, requires that ERCOT develop a TAC-approved procedure that describes the methodology to calculate megawatt (MW) limits for Resources providing Responsive Reserve (RRS).

 Change Control Process

-The Performance, Disturbance, Compliance Working Group (PDCWG) is responsible for maintaining and updating the “Procedure for Calculating Responsive Reserve Service (RRS) Limits for Individual Resources”.
-Changes to this document shall be reviewed by the PDCWG and Reliability and Operations Subcommittee (ROS) prior to approval by the Technical Advisory Committee (TAC).Responsive Reserve Service
+The Performance, Disturbance, Compliance Working Group (PDCWG) is responsible for maintaining and updating the “Procedure for Calculating Responsive Reserve (RRS) Limits for Individual Resources”.
+Changes to this document shall be reviewed by the PDCWG and Reliability and Operations Subcommittee (ROS) prior to approval by the Technical Advisory Committee (TAC).

+In the following cases, after review and recommendation by TAC, revisions to this document must be approved by the ERCOT Board:

+a.
+The revisions require an ERCOT project for implementation; and

+b.
+The revisions are related to a Nodal Protocol Revision Request (NPRR), a Planning Guide Revision Request (PGRR), or a revision request requiring an ERCOT project for implementation.

+Upon approval of revisions, ERCOT shall post the revised procedure to the ERCOT website within three Business Days.

+Responsive Reserve Service

-Response Reserve Service (RRS) is an operating reserve on Generation Resources, Load Resources, and Resources capable of providing Fast Frequency Response (FFR) maintained by ERCOT to help control the frequency of the system.
-RRS on Generation Resources and Controllable Load Resources (CLR) that are capable of providing Primary Frequency Response (PFR) can be released to Security Constrained Economic Dispatch (SCED) during scarcity conditions as outlined in the Nodal Operating Guide Section 4.8, Responsive Reserve Service During Scarcity Conditions.
+Response Reserve (RRS) is an operating reserve on Generation Resources, Load Resources, and Resources capable of providing Fast Frequency Response (FFR) maintained by ERCOT to help control the frequency of the system.
+RRS on Generation Resources and Controllable Load Resources that are capable of providing Primary Frequency Response can be released to Security-Constrained Economic Dispatch (SCED) during scarcity conditions as outlined in Nodal Operating Guide Section 4.8, Responsive Reserve Service During Scarcity Conditions.

 RRS MW Limits for Individual Resources

-Thermal Resources that do not meet the 12 months or the last eight FMEs (applicable if a minimum threshold of eight FMEs within the 12 month period is not met) rolling average criteria, or have failed to score greater than or equal to 0.75 for PFR initial or PFR sustained measures (computed per Nodal Operating Guide Section 8J, Initial and Sustained Measurements for Primary Frequency Response) for three consecutive Frequency Measurable Events (FMEs), where the unit was evaluated, over a minimum period of two calendar months, will be subject to review of their respective RRS limit using the process outlined in Section 3.
-All other Thermal Resources shall continue to be limited to 20% of their respective High Sustained Limit (HSL) as their RRS limit.
+Thermal Resources that do not meet the 12 months or the last eight Frequency Measurable Events (FMEs) (applicable if a minimum threshold of eight FMEs within the 12 month period is not met) rolling average criteria, or have failed to score greater than or equal to 0.75 for Primary Frequency Response initial or Primary Frequency Response sustained measures (computed per Nodal Operating Guide Section 8J, Initial and Sustained Measurements for Primary Frequency Response) for three consecutive FMEs, where the unit was evaluated, over a minimum period of two calendar months, will be subject to review of their respective RRS limit using the process outlined in Section 5 below.
+All other thermal Resources shall continue to be limited to 20% of their respective High Sustained Limit (HSL) as their RRS limit.

-The default MW limit for any new thermal Generation Resource or Controllable Load Resource providing RRS shall be set to 20% of its HSL or Max Power Consumption (MPC), as appropriate.
-A Private Use Network (PUN) with a registered Resource may use its gross HSL for qualifying and establishing a limit on the amount of RRS capacity that the Resources within the PUN can provide.
+The default MW limit for any new thermal Generation Resource or Controllable Load Resource providing RRS shall be set to 20% of its HSL or Maximum Power Consumption (MPC), as appropriate.
+A Private Use Network with a registered Resource may use its gross HSL for qualifying and establishing a limit on the amount of RRS capacity that the Resources within the Private Use Network can provide.

-RRS Limits for non-thermal Resources or Generation Resources with a resource category of either (i) Aeroderivative simple cycle commissioned after 1996, or (ii) Reciprocating Engines may be updated to be higher or lower than 20% threshold based on their droop performance characteristics, actual tests, and the need to keep the frequency responsive capability fairly distributed across multiple resources.
-Based on Protocol Section 3.1.8 (b), Hydro Resources operating in synchronous condenser fast-response mode may provide RRS up to the hydro Generation Resources proven 20-second response capability (which may be 100% of their HSL).
+RRS limits for non-thermal Resources or Generation Resources with a Resource Category of either (i) aeroderivative simple cycle commissioned after 1996, or (ii) Reciprocating Engines may be updated to be higher or lower than 20% threshold based on their droop performance characteristics, actual tests, and the need to keep the frequency responsive capability fairly distributed across multiple Resources.
+Based on Protocol Section 3.18, Resource Limits in Providing Ancillary Service, Hydro Resources operating in synchronous condenser fast-response mode may provide RRS up to the hydro Generation Resources proven 20-second response capability (which may be 100% of their HSL).

 Calculating RRS MW Limits for Individual Resources